PelionIoT/workflows-with-secure-device-access-client/README.md

     ```pyocd gdbserver```

-    and hit enter while keep pressing the reset button of your Disco Board.
+    and hit enter while keep pressing the reset button of your Board.

 * Open up an another terminal in the BUILD directory of the project.
 In the terminal, type: